dkachurin/scentbird_tic_tac_toe/README.md

 - Or run application via `docker compose` and open url in browser manually

 #### NOTE
+- If you see error messages in `index.html`, ensure both `server` and `bot` docker containers started.
 - Solution is not finished yet, it's draft.
 Must be finished till 1 June 2024.

 ### Application logic short description